AmElmo/Covid_tracking_dashboard/readme.md

 **TODOs**
-- Review all data aggregation functions
+- ~~Review all data aggregation functions~~
+- Add regional functions
 - Push aggregated data to a BigQuery database
 - Write CRON job to fetch CSV data and run script ot push to BigQuery
 - Setup Metabase to plug to BigQuery data source
+- Make dashboards in Metabase (~12 dashboards in total)
 - Publish Metabase data